• Skip to primary navigation

 Just like fudge and sugar cookies, truffles are a MUST during the holiday season!
 Can we all agree?

 Unlike most gingerbread truffle recipes (that contain cream cheese and gingerbread cookie crumbs) these truffles are completely grain free, gluten free and dairy free.
+They have a chewy date, almond butter and cacao filling that's flavored with dried spices and then coated in a dark chocolate shell.

 Why You'll Love these Chocolate Gingerbread Truffles